AbhitBhatt/-Python-Sentiment-Analysis-on-the-basis-of-subjectivity-and-polarity/README.md

 # -Python-Sentiment-Analysis-on-the-basis-of-subjectivity-and-polarity
-Here we gonna do sentiment analysis of tweets on the basis of subjectivity and polarity..
+Here we going to do sentiment analysis of tweets on the basis of subjectivity and polarity..